tbsbdr/Secure-erase-Mac-SSD/README.md

 # Secure Erase Mac SSD

-Follow these steps to securely erase your Mac SSD:
+Follow these steps to securely erase your Mac SSD.

 _This procedure serves as a **calming measure** 💊 if you find it odd that your SSD can be securely erased in just seconds_ 😉